kjnelan/SacraReg/README.md

 # New Project

-A new project has been forked from the stable church info project is now called Church Web CRM with the goal of brining new featuers and creating a responsive application.
+A new project has been forked from the stable church info project is now called Church Web CRM with the goal of bringing new featuers and creating a responsive application.

 ##Links